raugfer/bitcoin-onion/README.md

 explorer exposes its web front-end and REST API.
 From the point of view of an outsider, they are different and unrelated nodes in the Tor network.

+As the full node is used as back-end for the block explorer, its wallet functionality is disabled.

 ## Prerequisite

 In order to run the application it is necessary to